kelu124/echomods/include/AddMyLogs.md

   * http://www.analog.com/media/en/technical-documentation/data-sheets/ad7476_7477_7478.pdf
   * OP467 + AD711 ?
 * Trying new matty on old probes
-  * @todo try matty on a apogee5MHz once opened
+  * @done try matty on a apogee5MHz once opened
-  * @todo try matty on a ausonics75 once opened
+  * @done try matty on a ausonics75 once opened
-  * @todo try matty on a 724A with connectors
+  * @done try matty on a 724A with connectors

 #### 2018-10-28 some ultrasound tests